 Answer: College in the High School is allowed to be co-delivered with the following dual credit programs - Advanced Placement, International Baccalaureate, Cambridge International and CTE Dual Credit (formerly Tech Prep).
-College in the High may not be co-delivered with an Honors course.
+As Honors classes are not generally considered college-level and are not, by definition, dual credit courses, College in the High may not be co-delivered with an Honors course - the Honors course must be approved and delivered as a CHS course.
+A CHS course, however, may be designated as an Honors course on the transcript.
 The sponsoring college must approve the alignment of the college's course with the other dual credit option prior to the allowance of a co-delivery approach for the course.